-Animals:

-Pets are not permitted in College-owned housing without the express written consent and approval of the College.
+Animals: All pets are prohibited in all College owned residential facilities except for fish contained in a bowl or tank up to 10 gallons (without a filter).
+Small sharks, though fish, are not permitted.
 Violations will result in a fine of \$25.00 per day and may result in termination of Contract.
-Service Animals and Emotional Support Animals must be approved through the Office of Disability and Accessibility Services. https://springfield.edu/academic-success-center/disability-accessibility-services
+Emotional Support Animals must be approved through the Office of Disability and Accessibility Services (DAS).

+https://springfield.edu/academic-success-center/disability-accessibility-services

-Governing Law: This Contract shall be construed in accordance with the laws of the Commonwealth of Massachusetts and governed by the same as well as any appropriate federal jurisdiction in the Commonwealth of Massachusetts.
+Governing Law: This Contract shall be construed in accordance with College policy, the laws of the Commonwealth of Massachusetts and governed by the same as well as any appropriate federal jurisdiction in the Commonwealth of Massachusetts.